Haenes/telegram-bot/README.md

 # telegram-bot
-[Telegram bot](https://t.me/bugs_tracker_bot) for a BugTracker that works through the BugTracker API.
+[Telegram bot](https://t.me/bugs_tracker_bot) for а [BugTracker](https://github.com/Haenes/bugtracker) that works through the BugTracker API.

-Through it you can:
+<b>Through it you can:</b>
-1) View the list of already created projects and errors, with pagination;
+1) View a list of your already created projects and issues, with pagination;
-2) Create new projects and bugs;
+2) Edit/delete existing projects and issues;
-3) Modify/Delete existing projects and bugs.
+3) Create new projects and issues;
+4) Customize the displayed information for yourself by changing the language and/or time zone.

+<b>Future plans:</b>
+1) Add an [aiogram-dialog](https://github.com/Tishka17/aiogram_dialog) to view, create, edit projects and issues + settings;
+2) Transfer the API to the asynchronous framework and make asynchronous requests to it (not via requests).
+Yes, I know that now this is an asynchronous bot that makes requests through a synchronous library to a synchronous API...
+3) Change pooling to webhook.

 <h2>License</h2>